-EcoMed is proud to highlight a sampling of our diverse projects.
-These are just few of the examples showcasing our ability to sell unique, high-value, in-demand and over-supplied used medical devices.
+EcoMed is proud to highlight a sampling of our diverse Asset Recovery projects.
+These are just few examples showcasing our ability to sell unique, high-value, in-demand and over-supplied used medical devices.

-Each sale generated our clients more revenue than trade-in offer proposed by OEM, offers internally sourced from vendors and average auction price of the same device.
+Each sale generated our clients more revenue than proposed OEM trade-in, internally sourced vendor offers and average auction price of the same device.

-Explore our portfolio and contact us to discover what we can do for your organization.
+Explore our portfolio and contact us to discover what Medical Asset Management and Recovery program can do for your facility.

 This O-Arm was not upgraded to the latest software and without an upgrade was considered "obsolete" by an OEM.
 OEM also requested a fee to remove it from the hospital.
 Client asked us to validate if system was worthless.
 We founds this claim unsubstantiated and sold the system to a start-up company that designs and develops spinal surgery products.
 Instead of paying OEM for removal, our client received a payment for the O-Arm prior to it being removed from the hospital.

 BSD Medical/Pyrexar Hyperthermia System

 Hyperthermia systems have very limited demand and are not in wide circulation on secondary market.
 These conditions limit the pool of prospective buyers.
 In addition, our client requested this sale around the time that BSD Medical filed for bankruptcy.
 After several weeks of work, we negotiated a buyout with the company that acquired BSD's hyperthermia assets.
 Our client received payment before system was picked up.

 At the time we received a request to sell this unit, CardioHelp was in very high demand on secondary market.
 However, OEM Rep indicated the opposite to our client.
 Per OEM Rep, CardioHelp was unlikely to sell and the Rep offered to relocated this unit to another facility free of charge.
 Our client asked us to validate this information and in response, we presented them with six competing 5-figuire offers.